Our policy team

-In 2014 A-law held a symposium attended by a number of key stakeholder groups to discuss ways in which law reform could help the fight against this awful trade.
+In 2014 A-law held a symposium bringing together key stakeholder groups to discuss ways in which law reform could help the fight against this awful trade.

 Brexit & Animal Welfare

 The referendum on the UK’s membership of the EU provoked strong passions on all sides.
-Within the animal protection community, there were differences of view as to whether Brexit would be good or bad for animal protection.
-We now have to move on from that debate and focus on how we can best ensure the protection of animals after Brexit.
+While there were differences of opinion in society about whether Brexit would be good or bad for animal protection, we now have to move on from that debate and focus on how we can best ensure the protection of animals after Brexit.
 A-law has been one of the groups leading the way with this.

 Shortly after the decision was made by the British public to leave the EU, we published a short guide to Brexit and what this could mean in the longer term.

-We then teamed up with the Wildlife & Countryside Link to host a workshop for lawyers and animal groups on the implications of Brexit for animal Welfare.
+We then teamed up with the Wildlife & Countryside Link (WCL) to host a workshop for lawyers and animal groups on the implications of Brexit for animal Welfare.
+With the WCL, we helped coordinate a Brexit Manifesto for animals, identifying key threats and opportunities arising from Brexit.
+We are grateful to Lush for sponsoring this manifesto.

 Animal Cruelty Sentencing

-We are often contacted by members of the public who find it difficult to understand why sentences for cases of deliberate animal cruelty, sometimes involving extreme violence, are so low.
-We share concerns that the maximum sentences the courts can award for deliberate animal cruelty are inadequate and out of kilter with maximum sentences in other jurisdictions and for other offences.
+We believe that the maximum sentences the courts can award for deliberate animal cruelty are inadequate and out of kilter with maximum sentences in other jurisdictions and for other offences.
 We made written submissions about this to the Environment, Food and Rural Affairs (EFRA) Sub-Committee on Animal welfare in England: domestic pets.
+Read our submissions, the EFRA Sub-Committee recommendations and Defra’s response here.

 Legal Personhood for Animals